Why Photographs Cost Money

 - Not realizing that we were not born professionals - time, energy and money went into learning the craft

-- Not realizing that most people, although try they may, can never be great because they were not born with that talent.
+- Not realizing that some people, although try they may, can never be great at this because they were not born with that talent.
 (Theory vs. Instinct)

 - Not realizing that we all have bills which must be paid, which requires an income